BloomTech-Labs/labs9-property-management/README.md

 ### Twilio Account
 - Sign up for a twilio account at (https://www.twilio.com/console)
 - Once the account is made, navigate to the settings on your Twilio console and copy the        ACCOUNT SID and AUTH TOKEN given in the API Credentials section.
--  In your .env file, create your enviroment variables
+-  Create a server-side .env file and in your .env file, create your enviroment variables       and add your credentials.
     ```
     twilio_accountSid=your Sid
     twilio_authToken=your Token
     ```
 - Once the credentials are in place make your way to the bottom of the server.js file to       find the Twilio endpoint.
-- Here you will enter your .env variables, the recieving number that must be verified with     Twilio (https://www.twilio.com/console/phone-numbers/verified), the message, and the         Twilio number given to you in the Twilio console, on the Dashboard.
+- Here you will place your .env variables, the recieving number that must be verified with     Twilio (https://www.twilio.com/console/phone-numbers/verified), the message, and the         Twilio number given to you in the Twilio console, on the Dashboard.
 ```
 server.get('/text', (req, res) => {
   client.messages